NijatZeynalov/mgpt-az-streamlit/README.md

 This project includes a Dockerfile for containerizing the Streamlit app.
 Follow these steps to build and run the Docker container:

-1. Build the Docker image (replace your-image-name with a desired name):
+1. Build the Docker image:

 ```bash
 docker build --no-cache -t streamlit-az-text .